Central Tibet Tour 8 Days Map

 • China Visa Fee

-• Tibet visa fee and special permit
+• Tibet Special permit

 • Lunch and dinner